 According to the dictionary, a smart home is “a home that is equipped with lighting, heating and electronic devices that can be controlled remotely by a smart phone or computer.”

-But, you don’t have to have a home that’s all singing and dancing; you just need one smart home device to count yourself as being a smart home owner.
+But, you don’t have to have a home that’s all singing and dancing; you just need 1 smart home device to count yourself as being a smart home owner.

 Why have a smart home?

-Not only is it pretty awesome to be able to control stuff like your heating and lights without even being at home but, it can save you money too.
+Not only is it pretty cool to be able to control stuff like your heating and lights without even being at home but, it can save you money too.